Mengyuan410/Circuit-Simulator-Project/README.md

 # Circuit-Simulator-Project
-:star:This repository is the end of year project of Imperial College London EIE department in Year 1.
+:star:This repository is the end of year project of 1st Year Imperial College London EIE department.

 The project is selected as the best Circuit Simulator Project (overall Runner-Up Award) among the cohort.

-The circuit simulator reads an input file (i.e. sample files listed in the /test folder) that defines the circuit and the simulation.
-The format of the input file is compatible with SPICE. hohohoho
+## Guide
+Use code <code> ./ </code> to run the repo.